 1) Use a hooded sun shirt and a baseball style cap (photo below left).
 You get full neck protection and some extra warmth.
 The downside is poor ventilation around the neck and the sun can still hit your face at certain angles (as shown in the photo).

 2) Take a BUFF and tuck it under a cap (photo below right).
 This allows for pretty good ventilation and is basically the budget DIY version of the OR Sun Runner.
 The downside is there is less protection for the neck, especially if your shirt does not have a collar.
-It's debatable if either of these options is better or worse looking than a traditional model.
+It's debatable if either of these options is better or worse looking than a traditional sun hat, but may suit your needs better.

 Comfort is essential in a sun protection hat.
 If your hat isn't comfortable, it's less likely that you will grab it while going out the door, whereas the most comfortable hats you want to wear even when it isn't sunny out.

 The lighter weight material the hat had, the more comfortable and wearable it was.
 The Sinsola, Ultra Adventure, and Sun Bucket were the lightest in the review and also the most comfortable.
 The latter two models also had decent wicking materials to keep our heads cool and dry which added to their comfort.
-The North Face Horizon Brimmer was the most comfortable after the Sombriolet.
+The North Face Horizon Brimmer was the most comfortable after the Sombriolet of the large, full-brimmed hats.

 Breathability is key when selecting a hat to protect you from the sun's rays.
 On hot days when the sun is beating down on your head, you will want a hat that not only protects you, but that allows the pent-up heat to escape.

-Some hats, like the Tilley LTM6 Airflo and the Columbia Bora Bora Booney II had large mesh panels that allow air to move through and cool through convection.
+Some hats, like the Tilley LTM6 Airflo and the Conner Airflow had large mesh panels that allow air to move through and cool through convection.
 Some hats have materials with breathable/wicking materials, but no vents like the Outdoor Research Sun Bucket and the Oasis Sun Sombrero.
 The best models have both ample ventilation and are made with breathable fabrics so that your head can stay cool on hot days.
 These competitors are the Sunday Afternoons Ultra Adventure, Sunday Afternoons Adventure Hat, and the Outdoor Research Sombriolet.

-We were a bit disappointed with the Outdoor Research Sun Runner Cap, as the neck cape tended to trap warm air in when the front chin strap was done up, causing our necks to get hot.
+We were a bit disappointed with the Outdoor Research Sun Runner Cap in this category, as the neck cape tended to trap warm air in when the front chin strap was done up, causing our necks to get hot.
 We also noticed the cape partially covered the mesh ventilation.
 The Women's Oasis Sun Sombrero, the women's version of the Sombriolet, disappointingly had no vents - compared to the four that the Sombriolet has.

 A high quality, durable hat will last you a lifetime and maintain your healthy skin.
 The most durable hats are well made with strong materials and a crushable brim.
 The best ones can be crushed for days without the brim being affected at all and can be tossed around carelessly without worry.